Mark Bailey (writer): Films

-The documentary Take Every Wave: The Life of Laird Hamilton, which Bailey cowrote with Jack Youngelson, had its premiere at the Sundance Film Festival on January 22, 2017.
-Bailey was also a producer of the film.

-In addition, Bailey was one of the producers of Torte Bluma, a 2005 dramatic short film starring Stellan Skarsgård and Simon McBurney about the relationship between a concentration camp commandant and the Jewish slave who cooks his meals.
+Subsequently, Bailey was one of the producers of Torte Bluma, a 2005 dramatic short film starring Stellan Skarsgård and Simon McBurney.
 The film, which won "best of the festival" at the Palm Springs International ShortFest in 2005 and was nominated for best narrative short at the Tribeca Film Festival in 2006, was distributed by Phase 4 films as part of a compilation called Guilty Hearts.

+In 2007, Bailey cowrote (with Jack Youngelson) the film Ghosts of Abu Ghraib, "an examination of the prisoner abuse scandal involving U.S. soldiers and detainees at Iraq's Abu Ghraib prison in the fall of 2003," which was nominated for six Primetime Emmys, one of which it won—for best nonfiction special.

-In 2011, Bailey was hired by Marvel Studios to write the script for a narrative feature film based on the African comic-book character Black Panther.
+In 2011, Bailey was hired by Marvel Studios to write the script for Black Panther, a narrative feature film based on the African comic-book character of the same name.
 In 2015, Joe Robert Cole was hired to take over the script, and Marvel's film was released on February 16, 2018.

-Books
+Bailey commented, “Given that the film would go on to become the third-highest-grossing film in U.S. history, it would be hard to argue that Marvel’s decision to replace me was unwise.”

+Bailey also wrote the 2012 film Ethel, which "chronicles the life of Ethel Skakel Kennedy."
+Ethel was nominated for five Primetime Emmys, including one for Bailey (outstanding writing for nonfiction programming).
+Bailey was also awarded the Humanitas Prize for his work on the film.